Latest News SEO

 As always, we’ve broken down the December 2025 Core Update, sharing everything you need to know, along with tips on which metrics to monitor, what to avoid during the rollout, and how to meet Google’s general search guidance.

-Google’s December 2025 Core Update is rolling out
+Details about Google’s December 2025 Core Update

 At 17:30 GMT on Thursday, 11th December, Google confirmed the rollout of the December 2025 Core Update, stating that the update may take up to three weeks to fully complete across all search systems.